seraph526/Batch-Image-Downloader/TERMS_en.md

 Welcome to Batch Image Downloader!

-These Terms of Service ("Terms") govern your use of the Batch Image Downloader browser extension ("Service") provided by QYoungs Studio ("we," "our," or "us").
+These Terms of Service ("Terms") govern your use of the Batch Image Downloader browser extension ("Service") provided by Eric Zhao ("we," "our," or "us").

 ## 1. Acceptance of Terms
 By accessing or using our Service, you agree to be bound by these Terms.
 If you disagree with any part of the terms, then you may not access the Service.